Uterine Fibroid Embolization

 An Alternative to Open Surgery for Fibroids

-Columbia Radiology's interventional radiologists are experts in minimally invasive treatment for uterine fibroids.
+Columbia Radiology's interventional radiologists are experts in minimally invasive treatments for uterine fibroids and other women's health issues.

-Using image guidance and tiny tools, our interventional radiologists perform thousands of procedures each year to treat uterine fibroids and other conditions that would otherwise require open surgery.
+Using image guidance and tiny tools, we perform thousands of procedures each year to treat uterine fibroids and other conditions that would otherwise require open surgery.
 Most patients go home on the day of their procedure with a Band-Aid instead of an incision.

 A consultation with an interventional radiologist can help determine whether uterine fibroid embolization (UFE) is the right treatment for you.